CaelusKen/CaelusKen/README.md

 <!-- Your title -->
-## Hi, I'm Caelus Ken (also known as Khang Thuận).
+## Hi, I'm Khang Thuận (also known as Caelus Ken).
 I am a NextJS Frontend developer and Game Developer in Vietnam

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/